 In Belgium, the procedure is for patients to pay medical costs themselves first and then apply for reimbursement from a Belgian health insurance fund.
 There are a number of health insurance funds, and they reimburse the portion of medical costs confirmed by Belgium´s National Institute for Health and Disability Insurance (INAMI-RIZIV).
 Additional information is available from INAMI-RIZIV´s website.

 You can obtain information about reimbursements from the regional offices of Belgium´s health and disability insurance funds Caisse Auxiliaire d’Assurance Maladie-Invalidité / Hulpkas voor Ziekte- en Invaliditeitsverzekering.
 You can also contact the offices of local health insurance funds, Mutualité/Ziekenfonds.
-Contact information can be obtained, for example, from the yellow pages of a telephone directory under Mutualités/Ziekenfondsen.

 The languages used in Belgium are French and Dutch.
 In Brussels and the Dutch-speaking regions of Flanders, the majority of doctors and hospital staff speak English.